 Line 32.
 To figure the basis for depreciation, multiply line 30 by the percentage on line 14.
-From that result, subtract the full amount of any section 179 deduction (and half of any investment credit taken before 1986 unless you took the reduced credit).
+From that result, subtract the full amount of any section 179 deduction and special depreciation allowance (and half of any investment credit taken before 1986 unless you took the reduced credit).

 Line 33.
 If you used the standard mileage rate in the first year the vehicle was placed in service and now elect to use the actual expense method, you must use the straight line method of depreciation for the vehicle's estimated useful life.
-Otherwise, use the chart on page 4 to find the depreciation method and percentage to enter on line 33.
-(For example, if you placed a car in service on December 1, 1999, and you use the method in column (a), enter "200 DB 5%" on line 33.)
+Otherwise, use the chart at the top of page 7 to find the depreciation method and percentage to enter on line 33.
+(For example, if you placed a car in service on July 1, 2002, and you use the method in column (a), enter "200 DB 20%" on line 33.)
 To use the chart, first find the date you placed the vehicle in service (line 11).
-Then, select the depreciation method and percentage from column (a), (b), (c), or (d).
-For vehicles placed in service before 1999, use the same method you used on last year's return unless a decline in your business use requires a change to the straight line method.
-For vehicles placed in service during 1999, select the depreciation method and percentage after reading the explanation for each column.
+Then, select the depreciation method and percentage from column (a). (b). or (c).
+For vehicles placed in service before 2002, use the same method you used on last year's return unless a decline in your business use requires a change to the straight line method.
+For vehicles placed in service during 2002, select the depreciation method and percentage after reading the explanation for each column.